tjhickey724/compiler_design/notes/ast/README.md

 and produces
 * a javacc file test.jj
-* set set of Java cla
+* set set of Java classes, with names starting with AST, implementing the Visitor pattern
+* a DefaultVisitor class for traversing the Abstract Syntax Tree.